Skip to Site Header Skip to Main Content Skip to Footer

 Cold plunges may improve sleep quality by activating the parasympathetic nervous system, promoting relaxation and deeper, more restorative sleep.
 A systematic review published in PLoS One found that participants experienced reduced stress levels and improved sleep outcomes after cold-water immersion.
 However, timing is key.
 Taking a cold plunge too close to bedtime can leave some people feeling too alert to fall asleep easily.

-How Cold Plunge Affects Sleep
+Cold Plunge and Sleep

 Melatonin Production